erasmus-without-paper/ewp-specs-architecture/README.md

    * All values of the natural key match the restrictions we put upon the surrogate key (see below).

-Additionally, we need to put some limitations on the values of the identifiers (surrogate keys) themselves:
+Additionally, we need to put some **limitations on identifiers values** themselves (surrogate keys):

  * Identifiers are REQUIRED to have the length between 1 and 64 characters.
  * Identifiers are REQUIRED to consist of printable characters (space not